 - Free Trials – I utilize them for a variety of things, but always set a reminder to cancel before the trial ends.
 I’ve enjoyed trying several different meal delivery services this way (Home Chef, Blue Apron, Hello Fresh, and Sun Basket) and though I haven’t found one that’s cost-effective, it was nice getting some free meals and new recipes this way.

 - Credit Cards – We try to buy everything possible with a credit card to rack up points/rewards and make sure to pay off the full balance each month.
-Right now there are two that we are focusing on: US Bank FlexPerks and Marriott Chase Visa.
-FlexPerks can be used for hotels, flights, gift cards, kitchen goods, etc. The Marriott gives you a free night each year on your anniversary, so we save that for special occasions and also take advantage of the free Marriott nights we earn through our credit card purchases.
+Right now there are two that we are focusing on: Chase Sapphire Preferred Visa and the Marriott Chase Visa.
+Read more about all the cards and free travel strategies I recommend here.

 - Mystery Shopping – I’ve completed shops for pizza delivery, car washes, car test drives, restaurant audits, and grocery store audits, to name a few.
 Granted, you will not make a ton of cash this way, but if you can get something free that you would have needed to buy anyway AND get paid a shop fee on top of it, I see that as a win.
 My two favorite companies are Maritz and Intellishop.

 - Budget Travel – We stay at hostels and often use Airbnb instead of hotels.
 If you are new to the Airbnb world, you can use my code to get $40 off your first stay.
 I have loved almost every hostel I’ve experienced, but NotSoHostel in Charleston, SC is probably my favorite American hostel.
-Stay tuned for an upcoming post on our favorite international hostels!
 Depending on the city you’re in, it’s usually a toss-up as to whether a hostel (private room) or Airbnb is cheaper.
+Check out my thoughts on 4 Amazing Hostels For Your Next Trip.

 - Personal Care and Beauty – I don’t pay full price for haircuts or coloring services.
 I usually color my hair at home (henna is a great non-toxic hair color option) or will go to a student-based salon like Kenneth Shuler to get my hair cut.
 You can read more about my experience with saving money at student salons in this post.